The Plastic Problem: Increasing Transparency in Waste Management

 Recycling Chain Deficiencies

 The major broken links in the current recycling chain occur at the collection, sorting, and processing stages.
-The collection phase should ensure that everything that is recyclable gets into the recycling system, but currently about 40% of the households in the country don't have access to recycling at home.
+The collection phase should ensure that everything that is recyclable gets into the recycling system, but currently about 40% of the households in the country don't have access to waste recycling at home.
 For the recyclables that are collected into the system, they require cleaning and sorting to ensure the materials are grouped together by quality and viability of material as well as by the processes required to break them down.
 Once the materials have been adequately sorted, they can then be processed by filtering, shredding, and melting to be turned into plastic pellets that can be shipped to a factory that can make something new from those pellets.
 This process is time consuming, labor intensive, and uses quite a lot of fossil fuels, making those resulting pellets more costly to manufacturers than newly created petroleum-based plastic.

 All stages of this recycling chain are poised to transform.
 Investments have been made in companies that focus solely on municipal recycling and have the ability to target collection efforts in areas with traditionally low recyclable collection rates.
 This also moves those communities’ management systems away from privatized waste services that have been utilized in the past for all municipal waste streams and that have monetary incentives that don’t align with recycling.
 Such companies have traditionally made money when materials of any kind wound up in a landfill or waste-to-energy plant as opposed to a recycling facility.